Anderson College of Nursing and Health Professions

 Welcome to the University of North Alabama, Anderson College of Nursing and Health Professions.

 In 1973, a pre-licensure Bachelor of Science in Nursing (BSN) program was established at the University of North Alabama.
-Since that time, the college has expanded its program offerings to include baccalaureate and master’s degrees in nursing and health professions.
+Since that time, the college has expanded its academic offerings to include master's, post-master's certificate, and doctoral degrees in nursing, along with baccalaureate and master's degrees in the health professions.
 The college has a history of consistently achieving national licensure and certification rates above accreditation and board of nursing requirements.
 Instruction and experiential learning experiences such as simulation takes place in Laura M. Harrison Hall, a state-of-the-art facility.
 Other clinical practice opportunities are conducted in Northwest Alabama and throughout the region.
 The mission of the ACONHP is to graduate nurses and other health care professionals who are prepared to assume professional roles in diverse health care environments.

 It is an important time in the history of health care to become a registered nurse or health care professional.
 Nurses and other members of the health care team are the backbone of the healthcare delivery system.
 Advance practice nurses, nurse educators, nurse leaders, and nurse researchers are leading the way to assist in meeting the challenges of today’s complex healthcare environment.
 According to the US Department of Labor’s Bureau of Labor Statistics nurse practitioners and respiratory therapist are among the fastest growing occupations through 2030.
 Registered nurses and nurse practitioners are among the occupations with the most job growth through 2030.
 These health care providers deliver safe quality care in various settings that include but are not limited to hospitals, clinics, long term care facilities, and homes.